Terracotta tiles need to be sealed.Our very basic advice is STICK - SEAL - GROUT - POLISH .

 1. Electric under tile elements/mats impose no stress load on the screed .
 You may need to consider an insulating mat underneath to reduce heat loss downwards.

-2. Heated a screed does impose additional stress on the screed, particularly in large continuous areas or at thresholds.
-Expansion joints are the way round this but if this seems unappealing, at the very least the screed should be gently warmed through and allowed to cool down over a poeriod of weeks to expose any potential cracks PRIOR TO RATHER THAN AFTER tiling.
+2. A heated screed does impose additional stress on the screed, particularly in large continuous areas or at thresholds.
+Expansion joints are the way round this but if this seems unappealing, at the very least the screed should be gently warmed through and allowed to cool down over a period of weeks to expose any potential cracks PRIOR TO RATHER THAN AFTER tiling

 3.Larger areas will magnify the different expansion rates of the subfloor and tiled surface.